polotno-project/polotno-node/README.md

 ## Usage on the cloud

-`polotno-node` should work by default on AWS Lambda. **TODO: add note about browser layer.**
+`polotno-node` should work by default on AWS Lambda.
 But in some cloud providers you may need to do extra steps to reduce function size.

 ### Browserless usage

 You can speed up your function execution a lot, if instead of using full browser you will use [browserless.io](https://browserless.io/) service.
 It is a paid service not affiliated with Polotno.

-Using browserless.io you can also make your function much smaller in size, so it will be simple to deploy cloud provider with smaller limits, like Vercel.
+Using browserless.io you can also make your function much smaller in size, so it will be possible to deploy to cloud provider with smaller limits, like Vercel.

-By default `polotno-node` will import full browser bundle.
-But you can use `browserless` instead, to keep your cloud function smaller.

 ```js
 const { createInstance } = require('polotno-node/instance');